Effects of COVID-19 on Industrial Manufacturing

 The effects of COVID-19 on the supply chain are significant and wide-ranging.
 They include such challenges as difficulty in the procurement of procuring necessary materials, spikes in pricing due to increased demand, and limited fulfillment capacity by suppliers.
 Abandoned and delayed shipments result in a lag of 4-6 weeks in receiving supplies, further impacting manufacturers’ ability to maintain operational efficiency.

 The COVID-19 pandemic also presents staffing challenges which are restricting manufacturers’ ability to preserve business continuity.
 Such challenges include government regulations, such as social distancing requirements, and organized labor disputes, such as worker walkouts and sickouts, as has been seen with workers from Amazon and Target.
+Find more about 10 Rules Behind Amazon’s Success You Can Use on Your Digital Transformation Journey.

 All these challenges undoubtedly result in slowing the production line to downstream consumers, thus resulting in a negative impact on manufacturers’ top and bottom lines.
 This is forcing manufacturers to find innovative ways to address these challenges and obtain intelligence that can be used to anticipate and mitigate future risks.